Just landed your first data analyst job? Congratulations! Take a moment to appreciate the long journey it took to get here.

 4. Connect with peers outside the organization

 If you prefer meetings in the flesh, connect with other data analysts at meetup.com.
 There are over 7,000 data analytics meetups available, occurring all around the world.
 Maybe there’s one near you.
-Even if there’s not, it’s 2021—there are tonnes of online events you can attend to develop your thinking.
+Even if there’s not, it’s 2022, you’ve seen how in the past two years everything can go virtual—there are tons of online events you can attend to develop your thinking.

 5. Develop your technical skills